Judge hits tiebreaking single in 10th, Yankees beat Rays 3-1

 The person spoke on condition of anonymity because the move had not yet been announced and was subject to approval of medical records of the players involved.

-The Yankees began the day nine games behind first-place Boston in the AL East and trailing Tampa Bay, Oakland and Seattle in the race for two wild cards.
+The Yankees are 8 1/2 games behind first-place Boston in the AL East and trail Tampa Bay, Oakland and Seattle in the race for two wild cards.

 Greg Allen was hit by a pitch from Pete Fairbanks (3-4) leading off the 10th, putting runners on first and second.
 Judge then grounded an RBI single to center field that just got by shortstop Wander Franco.

-Fairbanks left with an apparent injury and was replaced by Andrew Kittredge, who threw a wild pitch that allowed another run to score as the Yankees went up 3-1.
+Fairbanks left with a shoulder issue and was replaced by Andrew Kittredge, who threw a wild pitch that allowed another run to score as the Yankees went up 3-1.

+“It was a grind all game.”
+Boone said.
+“Really good winning at-bats there in the end,”

 Chad Green (4-5) pitched a perfect inning before Aroldis Chapman worked the 10th to get his 20th save in 24 chances.
 Four relievers combined for five hitless innings to complete a three-hitter for the Yankees.